caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

     ***

 The never-ending train.
-There is a head carriage, but there is no end.
+There is a head carriage, but there is no tail one.
 There is a departure station, but there is no destination.

     ***